dipranjan/opensourcemlbook/_build/html/_sources/contents/Reinforcement Learning/Finite Markov Decision Processes/Finite Markov Decision Processes.md

 G_t = \sum_{k=0}^{T-t-1}\gamma^kR_{t+k+1}
 $$ (eq3)

 including the possibility that $T = \infty$ or $\gamma = 1$.
-We use these conventions throughout the rest of the book to simplify notation and to express the close parallels between episodic and continuing tasks.
+We use these conventions throughout the rest of the chapter to simplify notation and to express the close parallels between episodic and continuing tasks.

 ## The Markov Property